Table Of Contents

 Telnyx Storage is a distributed storage service that uses S3 APIs to integrate with third-party tools for migration.

-It is one of the most cost-effective storage solutions, offering up to 70% savings compared to Google Cloud Storage and no egress fees.
+It is one of the most cost-effective storage solutions, offering significant savings compared to major cloud providers and no egress fees.
 Users can also create and manage up to 100 storage buckets at no extra cost.

 9. Cloudflare R2